 Sec.
-19-62.
+19-602.
 Individual sewer.

-If public sewer is not available, each subdivision lots shall be served by individual on-site sewage disposal systems in accordance with the following:
+If public sewer is not available, each subdivision lots shall be served by individual septic tank on-site sewage disposal systems in accordance with the following:

-(1) Individual on-site sewage disposal systems for each lot must be approved by the health department and shall be a soil absorption system of conventional or alternative design.

-(2) The plans for such subdivisions shall include specific onsite sewage disposal system locations, including primary and reserve drainfields and soils information as well as appropriate notation as required in section 19-29 (l) and (m).
+- (1) Individual septic tank on-site sewage disposal systems for each lot must be approved by the health department and shall be a soil absorption system of conventional or alternateive design. - (2) The plans for such subdivisions shall include specific septic tank onsite sewage disposal system locations, including primary and reserve drainfields and soils information as required by health department regulations, as well as appropriate notation as required in section 19-29 (l) and (m).
 The immediate area in and around each proposed system must be shown using a contour interval not greater than two feet; the contour area shown outside the system should be sufficient to establish the relationship of the area to relevant topographic features such as, but not limited to, drainage ways, sink holes, road cuts, and steep slopes.
-The record plat shall clearly designate each lot which has been approved by a soil absorption system of alternate design and shall contain a note which clearly discloses that such alternate systems may entail additional expenses.

-(3) For the purpose of subdivision of new lots, the on-site sewage disposal system must meet health department regulations that enable the health department to approve the system in perpetuity through a certification letter.
+The record plat shall clearly designate each lot which has been approved by a soil absorption system of alternate design and shall contain a note which clearly discloses that such alternate systems may entail additional expenses. - (3) For the purpose of subdivision of new lots, the on-site sewage disposal system must meet health department regulations that enable the health department to approve the system in perpetuity through a certification letter.
 For these new proposed lots, the applicant shall obtain subdivision approval from the county prior to health department issuance of any construction permits.

-Any proposed lots not suitable for the installation of on-site sewage disposal systems shall be combined with lots that are suitable.
+Any proposed lots not suitable for the installation of septic tank on-site sewage disposal systems shall be combined with lots that are suitable.

 Sec.
-19-63.
+19-643.
 Regulations governing utility service.